glodanif/BluetoothChat/CONTRIBUTING.md

 # Thank you for considering to contribute!

+### Branches

+Master contains the current version of Bluetooth Chat which is deployed to Google Play.
+Please use `dev` branch for contributing.

 ### Bugs and feature requests

 Please, search the closed issues before creating a bug or a feature request.